LCH1238/bevdet-tensorrt-cpp/README.md

 - Quantization to int8.
 - Integrate the bevpool and adjacent frame BEV feature alignment components into the engine as plugins
 - Exception handling
-- Clean up and open source the code that export onnx and yaml file

 ## Results && Speed